Prestons

 The educational profile of Prestons exceeds national averages, with above-average qualification levels and academic performance metrics

 The area's university qualification rate is 24.8%, significantly lower than Greater Sydney's average of 38.0%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 18.1%, followed by postgraduate qualifications (5.4%) and graduate diplomas (1.3%).
-Vocational credentials are prevalent, with 30.6% of residents aged 15 and above holding such qualifications, including advanced diplomas (11.7%) and certificates (18.9%).
+Vocational credentials are prevalent, with 30.6% of residents aged 15+ holding them, including advanced diplomas (11.7%) and certificates (18.9%).
+Educational participation is high, with 36.5% of residents currently enrolled in formal education, comprising 11.8% in primary, 11.7% in secondary, and 7.2% in tertiary education.

-Educational participation is high, with 36.5% of residents currently enrolled in formal education.
+Educational participation is notably high, with 36.5% of residents currently enrolled in formal education.
 This includes 11.8% in primary education, 11.7% in secondary education, and 7.2% pursuing tertiary education.

 Frequently Asked Questions - Education